discdiver/cf/README.md

 ## Get hands-on practice with ControlFlow

-If you're already played with it a bit, explore some features you haven't.
+If you've already played with it a bit, explore some features you haven't tried.

 1. Create a new virtual environment